Onil

 The economy of Onil is based on the industries of toy, construction and farming (almonds and olives).

-The most important monuments in Onil are the Palace-Fortress from the 16th century, which is the headquarters of the town council; the Catholic church of Santiago Apóstol (from the 17th-18th century) and the Hermitages of San Buenaventura (from the 17th century) and Santa Ana.
+The most important monuments in Onil are the Palace–Fortress from the 16th century, which is the headquarters of the town council; the Catholic church of Saint James Apostles (from the 17th-18th century) and the Hermitages of Saint Bonaventure (from the 17th century) and Saint Anna.

-The Moros y Cristianos festival of Onil is celebrated each April.
+The Moros i Cristians festival of Onil is celebrated each April.